upstash/agent4photo/src/README.md

 ...
 ```

-In this function, context variable will hold the request payload, which we do not have any for this example, provide utilities such as .run, .call or .sleep.
+In this function, context variable will hold the request payload, which we do not have any for this example, and provide utilities such as .run, .call or .sleep.

 ### Using a Function Inside the Workflow